-The major projects executed by Robert P. Madison International, Inc. over the decades include the United States Embassy in Dakar, Senegal; the Engineering and Nuclear Facility at Tuskegee Institute in Alabama; a 220-unit housing development in Detroit; the state of Ohio Computer Center in Columbus; the Science and Research Center at CLEVELAND STATE UNIVERSITY; the GREATER CLEVELAND REGIONAL TRANSIT AUTHORITY Waterfront Line; the Continental Concourse at the CLEVELAND-HOPKINS INTERNATIONAL AIRPORT; the Frank J. Lausche State Office Building in downtown Cleveland; and transit stations in Miami, Atlanta, Chicago, and Houston.
+Some of the major projects executed by Robert P. Madison International, Inc. over the decades include the United States Embassy in Dakar, Senegal; the Engineering and Nuclear Facility at Tuskegee Institute in Alabama; a 220-unit housing development in Detroit; the State of Ohio Computer Center in Columbus; the Science and Research Center at CLEVELAND STATE UNIVERSITY; the GREATER CLEVELAND REGIONAL TRANSIT AUTHORITY Waterfront Line; the Continental (“C”) Concourse at the CLEVELAND-HOPKINS INTERNATIONAL AIRPORT; the Frank J. Lausche State Office Building in downtown Cleveland; the Martin Luther King Jr. High School in the HOUGH neighborhood; the FATIMA FAMILY CENTER and Martin De Porres Center; residential units at ELIZA BRYANT VILLAGE; several buildings on CUYAHOGA COMMUNITY COLLEGE’s Eastern Campus; and transit stations in Miami, Atlanta, Chicago, and Houston.
 The firm also collaborated closely with national companies working on prominent local projects such as the ROCK AND ROLL HALL OF FAME AND MUSEUM, the GREAT LAKES SCIENCE CENTER, the Louis Stokes Wing of the CLEVELAND PUBLIC LIBRARY, and the CLEVELAND BROWNS STADIUM.
-In addition to its commercial ventures, the firm trained nearly 200 African-American architects, engineers, and planners since its inception and Robert Madison launched the Robert P. Madison Scholarship in Architecture for African Americans in cooperation with the CLEVELAND FOUNDATION.
-The offices of the company were located at 2930 Euclid Avenue.
+These high-profile projects continued through the 2000s with contributions to the design of the GREATER CLEVELAND REGIONAL TRANSIT AUTHORITY’s Healthline bus rapid transit corridor, the Medical Mart and Convention Center project, the Downtown Hilton Hotel, and Jack (Horseshoe) Casino.